UPPMAX/UPPMAX-documentation/docs/cluster_guides/running_jobs/runtime_tips.md

 [What do the fields PRIORITY and REASON mean in "jobinfo" output?](jobinfo_reason.md)

-### What is causing the sbatch script error "Unknown shell type 'load'"?
+???- question "What is causing the sbatch script error 'Unknown shell type `load`'?"

 ???- info "For UPPMAX staff"